mdranger/chain3j/docs/source/infura.rst

   https://ropsten.infura.io/<your-token>

-For obtaining ether to use in these networks, you can refer to :ref:`ethereum-testnets`
+For obtaining mc to use in these networks, you can refer to :ref:`ethereum-testnets`

 InfuraHttpClient